 To some there’s nothing new in that.
 But to many it seems a new thought.
 An idea that opens new roads, with directions towards unknown places called equality or sharing.
 Directions towards a new American dream?
 Now, that would be something revolutionairy indeed.

-Johnny Knoxville report on the D. Link here, here, and here.
+Most likely a lot of people did see the Johnny Knoxville report on the D. Link here, here, and here.
 But than who did read all comments?
 Ah…

 Here is selection by my hand of some of those.